NotJoeMartinez/yt-fts/README.md

   download subtitles as subtitles are sometimes added later.

 Options:
-  --channel TEXT            The name or id of the channel to update.
+  -c, --channel TEXT            The name or id of the channel to update.
                                 [required]
-  --language TEXT           Language of the subtitles to download --number-of-jobs INTEGER  Optional number of jobs to parallelize the run
+  -l, --language TEXT           Language of the subtitles to download -j, --number-of-jobs INTEGER  Optional number of jobs to parallelize the run
 ```

 ## `delete`